10 Tips To Reduce Eye Strain From Screens During Online Classes

 9. Improve Your Diet 🥕

 A healthy diet consisting of omega 3 fatty acids, zinc, vitamins E and C can really help in boosting eye health.
-Incorporating green leafy vegetables like spinach and kale, nuts, beans, citrus fruits in your meals can provide you with these essential nutrients.
+Incorporating green leafy vegetables like spinach and kale, nuts, beans, and citrus fruits in your meals can provide you with these essential nutrients.
 Don't forget to have plenty of water to prevent your eyes from drying out.

 10. Blue Light Glasses 👓